Lipen/discrete-math-course/typst/hw4.typ

 #pagebreak()

-= Part IV: Proof Theory
+= Chapter IV: Proof Theory

 #Box[
   A proof is a path; elegance lies in taking the shortest one.